GACJ/callingitround/content/docs/supplemental_skills/1_choosing_your_touch/index.md

 4. If choosing a multi-part, what type of part end do I want?
 Do I want the challenge of a cyclic part end, the comfort of a handbell-friendly part end, or something else entirely?
 5. How many calling positions am I comfortable with using?
 6. Do I want a composition on the shorter side (1250 for a quarter peal) or am I ok with it being on the longer side (1500 for a quarter peal).
 Do I want a date touch?
+7. How important is this to "get"?
+Should I choose something dead simple I have a very good chance of getting, or stretch myself and my band a bit?

 In the end, picking something you are confident that you can conduct well and that your ringers can ring well is likely to lead to the highest probability of success.
 That said, not all ringing is about "success"!
 Sometimes it's about stretching yourself, making progress, and challenging your band, all of which can be equally enjoyable.
 Only you know yourself and your band well enough to make these kinds of choices.

+## Notes

+[^1]: However, 100\% chance of success is never a guarantee, nor necessarily should it be!
+Simon Linford shares that he often likes to choose compositions which he has a 95\% chance of calling.
+Everyone messes up sometimes, and it's alright to go in with that perspective.
+Study what you can and aim to do well, and then what happens will happen.